SOURCE / ECONOMY

 Workers assemble a new-energy vehicle at a manufacturing plant in Shijiazhuang, North China's Hebei Province, on December 24, 2025.
 Photo: VCG

-China Association of Automobile Manufacturers said on Wednesday that the country's new-energy vehicle (NEV) sales are estimated to reach 19 million units in 2026, representing a 15.2 percent year-on-year increase, while vehicle exports are expected to rise to 7.4 million units, up 4.3 percent, demonstrating strong fundamentals of China's automobile sector.
+The China Association of Automobile Manufacturers (CAAM) said on Wednesday that the country's new-energy vehicle (NEV) sales are expected to reach 19 million units in 2026, a rise of 15.2 percent year-on-year, while vehicle exports are expected to rise 4.3 percent to 7.4 million units, demonstrating the strong fundamentals of China's automobile sector.

-The sector also demonstrated strong resilience in foreign trade, with vehicle exports surpassing 7 million units, marking a new historical high.
-Among them, NEV exports hit 2.615 million units, doubling from the previous year, official data showed.
+The sector also demonstrated strong resilience in foreign trade, with exports surpassing 7 million units, a new high.
+NEV exports doubled year-on-year to 2.615 million, official data showed.

-An official from CAAM attributed the stronger-than-expected growth in 2025 to the intensified implementation of China's large-scale renewal of equipment and the trade-in of big-ticket consumer goods. policies, which focus on large-scale equipment upgrades and consumer goods trade-ins.
-Notably, CAAM's data showed that Chinese-brand passenger vehicles captured nearly 70 percent of the domestic market, up 4.3 percentage points from a year earlier.
+An official of the CAAM attributed the unexpectedly strong growth in 2025 to the intensified implementation of China's large-scale renewals of equipment and trade-ins of big-ticket consumer goods, policies that focused on large-scale equipment upgrades and consumer goods trade-ins.
+Notably, the CAAM's data showed that Chinese-brand passenger vehicles captured nearly 70 percent of the domestic market, up 4.3 percentage points from a year earlier.

-Chen Shihua, deputy secretary-general of CAAM, said that during the 14th Five-Year Plan (2021-25) period, China's auto industry achieved breakthroughs across multiple dimensions.
-Annual production and sales have remained above 30 million units for three consecutive years, industry operating revenue has exceeded 10 trillion yuan, and automobile exports have climbed to the first place globally, according to a report by the CCTV News.
+Chen Shihua, deputy secretary-general of the CAAM, said that during the 14th Five-Year Plan (2021-25) period, China's auto industry achieved breakthroughs across multiple dimensions.
+Annual production and sales remained above 30 million units for three consecutive years, industry operating revenue exceeded 10 trillion yuan (1.43 trillion), and exports climbed to the first place globally, according to a report by CCTV News.

 Chen added that the accelerated integration of electrification, intelligence, and internet connectivity has created a structural competitive edge, positioning China's automotive industry at the forefront of the world.